SADI-S surgery: Advantages

 The SADI-S is a single anastomosis bariatric surgery.
 It is different from the classic duodenal switch, the gastric bypass (RNY) or sleeve gastrectomy.
-It is a type of bariatric surgery carried out to lose weight and to mitigate various metabolic issues including Type 2 Diabetes, dislipidemia, Metabolic Syndrome, and Polycystic Ovarian Syndrome.
+It is a type of bariatric surgery carried out to lose weight and to mitigate various metabolic issues including type 2 diabetes, dislipidemia, metabolic syndrome, and polycystic ovary syndrome.

-In published studies, total weight loss and the positive impact or remission of Type 2 Diabetes was better with the SADI-S surgery than with gastric bypass or sleeve gastrectomy.
+In published studies, total weight loss and the positive impact or remission of type 2 diabetes was better with the SADI-S surgery than with gastric bypass or sleeve gastrectomy.

 When compared to RNY surgery, the SADI preserves the stomach/pyloric valve, thus maintaining more anatomical control over release of food into the intestines, and reducing the risk or frequency of dumping syndrome.